Android Cupcake

 Android Cupcake is the third version of the Android operating system developed by Google, being the successor to Android 1.1.
-It was released on April 27, 2009 and succeeded by Android Donut on September 15, 2009.
+It was released on April 27, 2009, and succeeded by Android Donut on September 15, 2009.

-Android Cupcake introduces a new virtual keyboard, marking a departure from the physical keyboard present on the HTC Dream and support for stereo Bluetooth.
-Cupcake improved features to its in-built apps; videos can be directly uploaded to YouTube, as can photos to Picasa, the Gmail app supports batch actions, and the web browser was updated to include a new JavaScript engine and copy and pasting.
-Android Cupcake was the first major release of Android to use a confectionary-themed naming scheme, a scheme that continued until the release of Android 10 in 2019.
+Android Cupcake introduces a new virtual keyboard, marking a departure from the physical keyboard on the HTC Dream, and adds support for stereo Bluetooth.
+Cupcake improved features in its built-in apps: videos can be uploaded directly to YouTube, photos to Picasa, the Gmail app supports batch actions, and the web browser was updated to include a new JavaScript engine and copy-and-paste.
+Android Cupcake was the first major release of Android to use a confectionery-themed naming scheme, a scheme that continued until the release of Android 10 in 2019.

-By July 2010, Android Cupcake constituted less than a quarter of active devices running Android.
+By July 2010, Android Cupcake accounted for less than a quarter of active Android devices.
 User adoption of Android Cupcake began to decrease in the following months, with 4.7% of devices using Android Cupcake by January 2011.
 On June 30, 2017, Google ceased support for Android Market on Cupcake.